 - Yes → Use Playwright MCP (accessibility tree handles complexity)

-- No, just simple pages → Puppeteer MCP works, but Playwright is still the safer bet
+- No, just simple pages → Playwright MCP (Puppeteer MCP is now deprecated)

 What About Stagehand?

 Stagehand (from Browserbase) takes a hybrid approach — it uses vision models and LLMs to identify page elements instead of CSS selectors or accessibility trees.
 Think of it as “AI-native” element targeting.
-It’s promising for pages where neither CSS selectors nor accessibility trees work well (canvas apps, custom widgets), but it adds latency and cost from the extra LLM calls.
-Worth watching, not yet the default recommendation.
+With v3.0 (released early 2026), Stagehand is 44% faster on average, supports iframes and shadow roots, and works with multiple browser drivers beyond just Playwright.
+The new caching system eliminates redundant LLM calls on repeat page structures, delivering up to 2x faster execution.
+Stagehand is now available across Python, Go, Ruby, Java, and Rust — not just JavaScript.
+It’s a strong option for pages where neither CSS selectors nor accessibility trees work well (canvas apps, custom widgets), and the caching helps mitigate the latency/cost concern from LLM calls.
+Worth watching — and if you’re already on Browserbase, it’s the default engine.

 The Bottom Line